 What is a certificate of incorporation in the UAE?

 It is an official document issued by the government that formally registers your company as a legal entity.
 This certificate serves as proof that your business is officially recognized and authorized to operate in the region.
+This certificate serves as proof that your business setup is officially recognized and authorized to operate in the region.
 It contains vital details:

 Importance for businesses operating in the UAE